deniskrumko/mold/README.md

 {{ partial "partials/user_session.html" .User }}
 ```

-## Anything wrong with standard Go templates?
+## Why not standard Go templates?

-Nothing!
-It is good at what it does.
+Yeah, why not?
+It excels at what it does.

 However, Go templates, while simple and powerful, can be unfamiliar when dealing with multiple template files.